fis/AaltoASR/hippu/guide.md

 60) seconds.
 The splitting is done using a heuristic that attempts to select a silent period of the input file, but this is not guaranteed to work.

+* **-n *N*, --cores *N*** (`aaltoasr-rec` with `-s` only)
+Run the recognition process in parallel on up to *N* cores.
+This parallelization only works when there are multiple independent files to process, and therefore only has an effect when used in conjunction with the `-s`/`--split` option.
+To parallelize recognition or alignment of a set of files (with separate transcripts if doing alignment), simply run multiple instances of the script.
+The `xargs -n 1 -P <N>` command may be helpful in automating this.

 * **-r, --raw** (`aaltoasr-rec` only)
 Normally, the recognize transcript is postprocessed to a more